Young House Love

 Take your time

-We know you’re eager to banish this wallpaper from your home, but slow and steady wins this race.
+We know you’re eager to banish this wallpaper from your entire room, but slow and steady wins this race.
 Give your hot water solution time to soak into the glue.
 Move carefully with your putty knife so you don’t stab the drywall.
 Peel your panels slowly so they don’t rip into a thousand annoying little pieces.
-Think of it almost like peeling a label or sticker off of a bottle.
+Think of it almost like peeling a label or sticker off a bottle.

 Work in small sections